Getting your Trinity Audio player ready... |

 “prior academic performance, the results of the GMAT or GRE, results of an English Language Proficiency test (if applicable), the nature of past coursework, and the nature of the applicant’s professional experience.”

-So, your GMAT score is just one piece of the puzzle when it comes to evaluating your candidacy for the Tuck MBA program.
+So, your GMAT score is just one piece of the puzzle when it comes to evaluating your Tuck candidacy.
 And since every applicant has a different academic and professional background, some applicants may need higher GMAT scores to be competitive, while others excel in other areas.
 In other words, a “good” GMAT score for one applicant may not be so good for another.

 We can see this idea played out in the GMAT ranges we reviewed earlier, right?
-For example, the class of 2023 has a GMAT score range of 600-780 — a 180-point swing.
+For example, the class of 2026 has a legacy GMAT score range of 650-780 — a 130-point swing.
 What accounts for this large variance in test scores?
 Clearly, some applicants were impressive enough even with a lower-than-average GMAT score.
 At the same time, other applicants perhaps needed higher scores to compensate for weak points elsewhere in their applications.

 TTP PRO TIP: